District Institutional Capacity

 4. Social Services

-The district has in addition to the above statutory committees, established other committees to address the peculiar needs of the district.
+The Municipality has in addition to the above statutory committees, established other committees to address the peculiar needs of the district.
 These are as follows:

 2. Women and Children